RetroDECK/ES-DE/USERGUIDE-DEV.md

 When setting up games in this fashion, it's recommended to scrape the directory in addition to the .m3u file as it looks nicer to see the metadata for the games also when browsing the folders.
 ES fully supports scraping folders, although some metadata is not included for folders for logical reasons.
 If you only scrape the folders and not the actual game files, it may look somehow ok when browsing, but when a game is part of a collection, the metadata will be missing there.
 This includes the **Last played** and **All games** collections for instance.
 Also note that while it's possible to mark a folder as a favorite, it will never be part of a collection, such as **Favorites**.

-As well it's recommended to set the flags **Exclude from game counter** and **Exclude from automatic scraper** for the actual game files so that they are not counted for the game statistics display and not scraped when running the multi-scraper.
+It's also recommended to use the metadata editor to set the flags **Exclude from game counter** and **Exclude from automatic scraper** for the actual game files so that they are not counted for the game statistics display and not scraped when running the multi-scraper.
 If you don't want to hide the individual game files but still want a cleaner look, it's also possible to set the flag **Hide metadata fields** for the game files.

 ### Special game installation considerations

-Not all systems are as simple as described above, or sometimes there are multiple ways to configure the systems.
-So specifics to such systems will be covered here.
-Consider this a work in progress as there are many systems supported by ES-DE.
+Not all systems are as simple as described above, or there may be multiple ways to do the configuration.
+Specifics for such systems will be covered here.
+Consider this a work in progress as there are many platforms supported by ES-DE.

 #### Arcade and Neo Geo